Fresh, simple, and delicious; a perfect weeknight dinner option. That’s what comes to mind when I think of a pesto.

 - Use with your favorite whole wheat pasta or with potatoes.
 Store any leftovers in an airtight container for up to one week (some oxidization on the surface is normal) or you can freeze it in ice cube trays or in individual bags in the freezer for up to six months.

 - You can blanch your basil and spinach leaves (steep in hot water for 20 seconds and then place the leaves into an ice bath) before processing them for a creamy and retained green sauce.

 - If you don't have or want to use Parmesan cheese you can substitute it with Pecorino Romano or any other hard, salty, aged cheeses.

-- To take the recipe to a whole other level, lightly toast the walnuts in a pan on low heat and allow it to cool completely before adding it to the food processor.
+- To take the recipe to a whole other level, lightly toast the nuts in a pan on low heat and allow it to cool completely before adding it to the food processor.